Other Software Resources#

 pkg unload io

-All stable GNU Octave packages can be found on their website.
+All stable GNU Octave packages can be found at https://packages.octave.org.
 To install one of these packages, open GNU Octave and type in the command window:

-pkg load new_package # loads the package in the active session
+pkg load <package-name> # loads the package in the active session

-Afterward, the new package can be loaded anytime by just typing in pkg load new_package.
-For example, the following code snippet installs and loads the video package:
+Afterward, the new package can be loaded anytime by just typing in pkg load <package-name>.
+For example, the following code snippet installs and loads the statistics package:

 Tip